IfL-VK/web-experiments/docs/content/index.md

 * record one-click *distance* and *direction estimations*
 * allow submission of a users *confidence* about each estimation

-It's feature set from the **experiment designer** perspective includes:
+Its feature set from the **experiment designer** perspective includes:

 * Loading and customizing all map media items through writing one _Map_ and one _Place_ configuration
 * Configuring various composition of trials and trial blocks *per-user* through writing a number of _Trial_ configurations